1001anjan/1001anjan.github.io/index.md

 KEEP IMAGINING...
 KEEP IMAGINING...
 KEEP IMAGINING...
 ```

-Start Imagining at point ONE To FINISH Line.
+Start Imagining from point ONE To FINISH Line.
 And,

 ```yaml
 YOUR THOUGHTS CONVERT INTO FREQUENCY...